Iran makes little headway on key nuclear equipment

 Iranian lawmaker Kazem Jalali said the report’s publication during a meeting in Tehran of developing countries was politically motivated, the ISNA news agency reported.

-The quarterly IAEA report may strengthen a belief in Israel - which sees Iran’s nuclear program as a threat to its existence - that the West’s tougher economic sanctions against Tehran this year are failing to make the major oil producer curb its program.
+The quarterly IAEA report may strengthen a belief in Israel - which sees Iran’s nuclear programme as a threat to its existence - that the West’s tougher economic sanctions against Tehran this year are failing to make the major oil producer curb its programme.

 But the International Atomic Energy Agency (IAEA) report said the newly-installed machines, which are not yet operating, were all so-called IR-1 centrifuges - a 1970s-vintage model which has been prone to breakdowns in the past.